ViniciussCoelho/Librix/README.md

 Bug reports and pull requests are welcome.

+This is my first gem by the way, so feel free to give me any feedback or advise :).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).